 We measure success in terms of the health and well-being of the family and their ability to take care of themselves.
 In particular, we are proud that survival rates are around 95% for children.
-After a few months on our program the chidlren stabilize and improve in health as measured by an increase in weight, and an increase in CD4 counts.
-Loan repayment rates are in the range of 90-92% - extraordinary given the difficult circumstances of our loan recipients.
-As a result of our malaria prevention program, we are seeign a reduced the incidence of malaria and higher school attendance due to improved health of the children.
+After a few months on our program the children stabilize and improve in health as measured by an increase in weight, and an increase in CD4 counts.
+Loan repayment rates are in the range of 90-92% - extraordinary given the difficult circumstances faced by our loan recipients.
+As a result of the provision of malaria bed nets and education on malaria prevention, we are seeing a reduced incidence of malaria and higher school attendance due to improved health of the children.

 Overall, the women learn marketable skills, understand the importance of school, have increased knowledge about HIV care and prevention, learn to save a small amount each week, and come forward for testing for HIV due to better knowledge and reduced stigma about HIV.
-In addition, they have built strong social networks and many are role models and mentors for others in the community.
+In addition, they build strong social networks and many become role models and mentors for others in the community.

 What aspects of your organization are not commonly known, or are commonly misinterpreted?

 Also, it is the policy of the founders that they will not increase the number of beneficiaries at the cost of compromising the quality of services provided to women and children.
-For example, we believe that the training provided to caregivers of the children is critical to the improved health of the chidlren, even though it drives up program costs.
+For example, we believe that the training provided to caregivers of children is critical to the improved health of the children, even though it drives up program costs.
 Similarly, the continuous support provided to women in our loans program drives up administrative costs.
-These costs can be misinterpreted donors as reducing efficiency of the loans program.
+However, some donors may view the higher total cost of programs as lowering efficiency of programs.

 What are some of your organization’s major accomplishments?

 One of our major achievements is the change in the attitude and behavior of the families who have been in our program for a few months.
-It is heartwarming to see women transform themselves from a state of poverty and helplessness to being confident and on the path toward self-reliance, looking forward to a bright future and becoming role models for others in the community.
+It is heartwarming to see women transform themselves from a state of poverty and helplessness to being confident about the future, taking steps toward self-reliance, and becoming role models for others in the community.

-The families in our program know how to take care of their children, understand the importance of keeping children in school, start savings bank accounts, and have a plan for the future.
-In fact, they become role models for others in the community and encourage them to work hard to turn their lives around and teach them what they have learnt.
+Beneficiary families know how to take care of their HIV+ children, understand the importance of keeping children in school, start savings bank accounts, and have a plan for the future.
+In fact, they become role models for others in the community, encourage them to work hard to turn their lives around, and teach them what they have learnt.

 What are some historical challenges or vulnerabilities that your organization has faced?

 One of the challenges is our size.
-We are a small organization with no paid staff, and I work out of my home office to keep overheads to a minimum.
-This discourages large funders who would like to partner with an organization with a certain minimum infrastructure and employees.
+We are a small organization with no paid staff, and we work out of our home offices to keep overheads to a minimum.
+This may discourage large funders who like to partner with organizations with a certain minimum infrastructure and employees.